lucendio/lecture-devops-infos/content/tutorials/define-and-run-pipeline.md

     {{< hint >}}
-Following the approach of configuration-as-code, it is recommended to place the pipeline definition right 'next' to the source code it's supposed to process.
+Following the approach of configuration-as-code, it is recommended to place the pipeline definition right 'next' to the source code that it's supposed to process.
     {{< /hint >}}

-3. Configure at least three stages (build, test, release) which eventually would produce an artifact that is a container image and/or an archive bundle containing the executable source
+3. Configure at least three stages (e.g. build, test, release) which eventually would produce an artifact (e.g. executable, archive bundle, container image)

     {{< hint >}}
 The build steps carried out in the pipeline are probably very similar if not even the same used to build